AndreaVitti/MovieTicketAPI/README.md

 This API support the following operations:
 - registration, login and logout of users
 - creation of a custom number of seats available in the theater
-- managing the different movies (adding, restocking, updating etc...)
+- managing the movie screenings (adding, restocking, updating etc...)
-- managing the different ticket sold
+- managing the various tickets sold

 ## Requirements